Can Dogs Eat Brussels Sprouts?

 How to serve Brussels sprouts to your dog

-When choosing Brussels sprouts, pick green sprouts – organic (if possible) – with no wilted or brown leaves.
-Old sprouts can cause watery stools, so give fresh ones to your dog.
+When choosing Brussels sprouts, pick green sprouts — organic if possible — with no wilted or brown leaves.
+(Old sprouts can cause watery stools.)
+Cut off the stem and wash your Brussels sprouts to remove any pesticides or chemicals that could upset your dog’s stomach.

 Steamed, boiled, or microwaved Brussels sprouts are the easiest to digest.
 Steaming is the best way to preserve your sprouts’ nutritional value and antioxidant properties.
-Boiling them is the worst because the nutrients will leech out into the water, leaving the Brussels sprouts without their nutritional benefits.
+Boiling them is the worst because the nutrients will leech out into the water, leaving the Brussels sprouts without all of their nutritional benefits.
+Any added seasonings or oils will give your dog an upset stomach or worse.
+As tasty as onions, garlic, and salt are to humans, they’re toxic to your dog.
+Excess oil or butter can also wreak havoc on your dog’s digestive health, so give your dog cooked, unseasoned Brussels sprouts.

 Should your dog eat Brussels sprouts?